ritwickdey/vscode-live-server/README.md

     ```
     Now, by default Live Server will not track changes of your `.scss` &  `.sass` files.
     <hr>
 * **`liveServer.settings.donotShowInfoMsg` :** To turn off information pop-up messages like _"Server starts with port xxxx"_ or like that.
-Alternatively you can click to _"Don't show again"_ when a information message popped-up to turn off it.
+To turn off it, you can set the value as `true` or you can click to _"Don't show again"_ when a information message pop-up.

     * _Default value is : `false`_
     <hr>